YungRaj/StreakNotify/README.md

 # StreakNotify
-A jailbreak tweak that notifies the user when a snapchat streak is about to end and how much time one has to respond before the streak will end.
+A jailbreak tweak that specifies to the user everything about Snapchat streaks and is an extension to tweaks that don’t take advantage of this feature of Snapchat.
+If you snap a lot of people, this is what you’ll want for sure.

-A clock emoji and time remaining will show up on your feed for a person you have not replied to and a streak is valid.
+A clock/timer emoji and time remaining will show up on your feed for any streak that you have currently going with another user

 Notifications will be pushed based on intervals that you specify in settings

 Custom Friends allows notifications to be enabled for those specified in Friendmojilist settings

+Auto Reply allows Snaps to be sent automatically to those when notifications are delivered

 # Features coming soon
 1. Auto send snaps which keep the streak for you after receiving the notification
-2. Custom pictures you can send to keep the streak
+2. Custom pictures and caption you can send to keep the streak
+3. Disable auto-reply for x certain users if enabled
-3. Integration with Phantom and Snap+
+4. Integration with Phantom and Snap+
-4. Ability to install on a non-jailbroken device
+5. Ability to install on a non-jailbroken device
-Note: you won’t be able to receive updates unless you check out the project I have frequently as updates are pushed.
+Note: you won’t be able to receive updates unless you check out the project I have frequently as updates are pushed. <br />
-5. Information on your feed on whether custom friends is enabled for a specific person on your friends list.
-6. Better integration with other view controllers such as ContactsViewController and FriendsViewController
+Check out http://github.com/yungraj/StreakNotify-jailed and http://github.com/BishopFox/theos-jailed <br />
+6. BulletinBoard framework handling notifications instead of UIKit (UILocalNotification) to fix issues with local notifications <br />
+7. More support with the objective-c frontend to Snapchat’s servers <br />
+8. More features that may not necessarily be related to Snapchat streaks… features such as those found in Phantom and Snap++

 # Note:
-beta-testing branch is for beta testing new features to tweak
+beta-testing branch is for beta testing the tweak… now is default branch for SN

 # Known issues
-Auto IS NOT WORKING, do not ask about the matter <br />
+Auto Reply IS NOT WORKING, reverse engineering Snapchat’s API’s is hard <br />
+Snapchat updates cause selectors used for models become deprecated (UPDATE TO UPDATE) <br />
-No caption insertion for auto reply in Preferences Bundle <br />
+No caption insertion for auto reply in Preferences Bundle (FIXED) <br />
-Choose image is dead in the Preferences Bundle <br />
+Choose image is dead in the Preferences Bundle (FIXED) <br />
-Snapchat updates cause selectors used for models become deprecated <br />
 Daemon not loading because of permissions issues (FIXED) <br />
 FriendmojiList custom friends crashing (FIXED) <br />
 /var/root/Documents folder missing on some devices (FIXED) <br />
-Crashes before saving preferences and launching the app <br />
+Crashes before saving preferences and launching the app (FIXED) <br />
-Random but not frequent crashes on cellForRowAtIndexPath:
+Random but not frequent crashes on cellForRowAtIndexPath: (FIXED)